Rub21/osm_visualization/README.md

                   }
         }

 Run:

+    $ python config.py arg1 arg2

+where:
+arg1: is the number of the first file  that we dowload before.
+arg2: is the number of the last file  that we dowload before.

+Example:

     ruben@rub21:~/visualization/projectmill$ python config.py 484 574

+and then execute:

    	ruben@rub21:~/Apps/visualization/projectmill$ ./index.js --mill  --render  -c config.json -f -t /usr/share/tilemill

 After:

-Tha files are created in: /home/ruben/Documents/MapBox/export.
+That files are created in: /home/ruben/Documents/MapBox/export.

 ### Created a GIF File